Key Takeaways

 ALTER TABLE users DROP COLUMN phone;

-SQLite has historically had very limited ALTER TABLE support.
-Adding columns and renaming tables always worked, but renaming columns requires SQLite 3.25.0+ and dropping columns requires SQLite 3.35.0+.
-Check your SQLite version before relying on these operations.
+SQLite's ALTER TABLE support has expanded significantly but remains limited compared to other databases.
+Renaming columns requires SQLite 3.25.0+ and dropping columns requires SQLite 3.35.0+.
+Always check your SQLite version before relying on these in production (SQLite ALTER TABLE docs).

 Summary: Which Differences Matter Most in Practice

-If you're designing a schema from scratch, here's where to focus your attention:
+If you're designing a schema from scratch, focus your attention here:

 BOOLEAN.
 UseTINYINT(1),BIT, orNUMBER(1)with aCHECKconstraint elsewhere. - Oracle's

-DATEincludes time — this surprises almost everyone coming from MySQL or PostgreSQL.
-UseTIMESTAMPin Oracle if you only want a date. - CHECK enforcement history — if you're working with a MySQL 5.7 or earlier schema,
+DATEincludes time: this surprises almost everyone coming from MySQL or PostgreSQL.
+UseTIMESTAMPin Oracle when you only want a date. - CHECK enforcement history: if you're working with a MySQL 5.7 or earlier schema,

 CHECKconstraints were ignored.
-Verify data integrity before migrating. - SQLite ALTER TABLE limitations — SQLite is not suitable for schemas that need frequent structural changes in production.
+Verify data integrity before migrating. - SQLite ALTER TABLE limitations: SQLite is not suited for schemas that need frequent structural changes in production.
 Column drops and renames require a recent SQLite version.

 CURRENT_TIMESTAMPworks in MySQL and SQLite; PostgreSQL prefersNOW(); Oracle usesSYSTIMESTAMP; SQL Server usesGETDATE()orSYSDATETIME().